BerkeleyLearnVerify/Scenic/docs/reference/dynamic_scenarios.rst

 	b.
 Resume the behavior until it (or a subbehavior it is currently running using :keyword:`do`) executes :keyword:`take` or :keyword:`wait`.
 	   If the behavior executes a :keyword:`require` statement with a false condition, reject the simulation.
+	   If it executes :keyword:`terminate`, stop the scenario which defined the agent as in step (1e) above.
-	   If it executes :keyword:`terminate`, go to step (10) to terminate the simulation.
+	   If it executes :keyword:`terminate simulation`, go to step (10) to terminate the simulation.
 	   Otherwise, save the (possibly empty) set of actions specified for the agent to take.

 6. For each agent, execute the :term:`actions` (if any) its behavior chose in the previous step.